Mod Podge Rocks

-Easy DIY Wall Decor for Father’s Day
+Easy DIY Wall Decor with a Baseball Theme

 This DIY wall decor idea is perfect for the dad who loves baseball!
 Adapt this idea for your own dad, using any ticket of your choice.